j-sieben/PIT/Doc/using_pit.md

 Method `pit.sql_exception` is used to achieve two goals:

 - It will log the error to all output modules actually parameterized
-- It will cleanly close the call stack, as it includes a call to leave.
+- It will cleanly close the call stack, as it includes a call to `pit.leave`.

 If you defined a message for your own exception, simply raise the error by calling `pit.error(msg.CHILD_RECORD_FOUND_ERR);`.
 In your exception handler, you catch this exception as you would do with any other exception in PIT.
 Further details on throwing and catching exceptions can be found [here](https://github.com/j-sieben/PIT/blob/master/Doc/exceptions.md).